shermanloan/scejson-doc/doc/appendix-history.md

   numbers and titles of all accounts defined in the `clients.set` file.
 If your solution does require setup file configuration services provided by J. L.
   Sherman and Associates, Inc., then this module will be of minimal use to you.
+* The [User Interface](module-ui.md) module has been made available in this release.
+This module allows the user to determine how an *account* has been set up for the SCE in a given directory path, and indicates which protection products are available and what options are available for each active product.
+  If your solution does require setup file configuration services provided by J.
+  L. Sherman and Associates, Inc., then this module will be of minimal use to you.
 * The `Format` request object has been added to the [High Cost Mortgages (HCM)](module-hcm.md), [Higher Priced Mortgage Loans (HPML)](module-hpml.md), and all loan calculation modules.
 Please see the documentation in the chapters